Coast Guard Veterans: Shipboard Asbestos

 Like other veterans, Coast Guard personnel can pursue compensation from multiple sources:

-Asbestos trust funds hold over $30 billion for victims of asbestos exposure.
+Asbestos trust funds hold over $30 billion for people harmed by asbestos exposure.
 Many companies that supplied asbestos products to the Coast Guard have established these trusts through bankruptcy proceedings.

 Product liability claims can be filed against asbestos manufacturers and suppliers that remain in business.
 While veterans cannot sue the government, the private companies that profited from selling asbestos to the military remain potentially liable.